 The display is excellent and the color accuracy is impressive.
-However, if you are planning to run high-end VR or gaming software at maximum settings we recommend considering one of our other picks with an NVIDIA GTX 1060 or better GPU.
+However, if you are planning to run high-end VR or gaming software at maximum settings we recommend considering one of our other picks with an NVIDIA RTX 2060 or better GPU.
 Of course, the upgraded components will result in a higher price.

-The data storage is provided by a combination of a 256GB SSD and a 1TB HDD.
-This combination provides both fast boot times and excellent storage capacity for VR and gaming files.
+The data storage is provided by a fast 512GB SSD.
+This results in fast boot times and provides excellent storage capacity for VR and gaming files.
 As a bonus, both the RAM and storage drives are easily upgradable.
 We recommend upgrading the RAM to at least 16GB.

-We liked the look of the laptop.
-It has a slight gaming feel to it but doesn’t look out of place at the office.
+We like the look of the laptop.
+It has slight gaming feel to it but doesn’t look out of place at the office.
 Overall, it looks better than most entry-level gaming laptops.

 If we had any complaints, it would be that the keyboard feel isn’t as firm as we’d like.
 However, it’s not bad and this is a matter of personal taste.

 Lenovo laptops are known for durability and value.
 If you are looking for a low-budget, yet powerful, laptop for running VR and gaming applications, this is a great option.

 5. MSI GP73 Leopard

 We’re big fans of MSI gaming laptops.
 And we’re not alone.
 Gamers around the world agree.
 The MSI GP73 Leopard is a great gaming laptop and it’s also perfect for running VR software.